San Francisco-based company that pioneered craft beers open to buyout from employees

 “Overwhelmed with the responses for help.
 We are working behind the scenes to try and figure out the best possible way to raise funds and actually do this,” the group said.

-Anchor Brewing, which was sold to Japanese brewer Sapporo in 2017, stunned beer lovers when it announced earlier this month that it would discontinue the brand amid declining sales and tough economic conditions.
+Anchor Brewing, which was sold to Japanese brewer Sapporo Holdings in 2017, stunned beer lovers when it announced earlier this month that it would discontinue the brand amid declining sales and tough economic conditions.

 Two dozen investors and individuals have expressed interest in acquiring some or all of the brewery, Singer told the San Francisco Chronicle last week.
 He said any decision to sell would be made by liquidators.